Author: Hip Videos

 Under the new arrangement, patients will also receive cover for additional services both before and after their hospital stay, aimed at improving their recovery and helping patients get back on their feet faster.
 These include “prehabilitation” assessment and education by a specialist physiotherapist to optimally prepare them for surgery, access to smartphone app technology to customise their recovery, and options to receive nursing and rehabilitation care at home.

-Orthopaedic surgeon Dr Daevyd Rodda was the first surgeon to perform joint replacements at Vermont Private Hospital under the ZOOP initiative.
+Orthopaedic surgeon was the first surgeon to perform joint replacements at Vermont Private Hospital under the ZOOP initiative.
 He said he has wanted to be able to offer this kind of service to patients for some time, but the way the healthcare system is regulated couldn’t guarantee patients wouldn’t pay a gap.

 “Eliminating out of pocket costs for patients is the holy grail for private hospital care.
 The only way we can ensure no gaps for patients is to have doctors, the private hospital and the private health insurer cooperating to ensure everything is covered.”